mikeyCos/theOdinProject/javaScript/projects/tic-tac-toe/README.md

 Live preview (https://mikeycos.github.io/theOdinProject/javaScript/projects/tic-tac-toe/)
 ---
 ### Changelog
+3 JUL 2023: Organized `gameboard` object into two parts (`gameboard` and `gameController` objects), button elements inserted in each list item for accessibility, `gameController` renders text with winner's name, and HTML element displaying who won can be clicked to start a new round.
 30 JUN 2023 : `player` factory function only returns updateScore/getName/getMarker/win, `switchTurns` property changes `activePlayer` based on the current state of `activePlayer`, `reset` function created, and planning to refactor the `gameboard` object into smaller peices.
 29 JUN 2023 : `checkGameStatus` will check diagonal values in `gameboard[]` are the same and will return true if game is over, `this.gameboard.flat(1).every(e => e !== null)` checks if the `gameboard[]` is not filled with null values for draw instance, and begun adding variables and functions to `player` factory function.
 28 JUN 2023 : `checkGameStatus` will check if the horizontal and vertical values in the `gameboard[]` are the same.